MaxiCode

-MaxiCode is a public domain, machine-readable symbol system originally created by the United Parcel Service (UPS) in 1992.
-Suitable for tracking and managing the shipment of packages, it resembles an Aztec Code or QR code, but uses dots arranged in a hexagonal grid instead of square grid.
-MaxiCode has been standardised under ISO/IEC 16023.
+MaxiCode is a public-domain, machine-readable symbol system developed by United Parcel Service (UPS) in 1992.
+Designed for tracking and managing package shipments, it resembles an Aztec Code or QR code but uses dots in a hexagonal grid instead of square grid.
+It is standardized under ISO/IEC 16023.

-A MaxiCode symbol (internally called "Bird's Eye", "Target", "dense code", or "UPS code") appears as a 1-inch square, with a bullseye in the middle, surrounded by a pattern of hexagonal dots.
-It can store about 93 characters of information, and up to 8 MaxiCode symbols can be chained together to convey more data.
-The centered symmetrical bullseye is useful in automatic symbol location regardless of orientation, and it allows MaxiCode symbols to be scanned even on a package traveling rapidly.
+A MaxiCode symbol—also called "Bird's Eye", "Target", "dense code", or "UPS code"—is a 1-inch square with a central bullseye surrounded by hexagonal dots.
+It stores about 93 characters, and up to 8 symbols can be linked to carry more data.
+The symmetrical bullseye aids in fast, accurate scanning, even on moving packages.

 Structured Carrier Message

 MaxiCode symbols using modes 2 and 3 include a Structured Carrier Message containing key information about a package.
 This information is protected with a strong Reed–Solomon error correction code, allowing it to be read even if a portion of the symbol is damaged.
 These fields include: